 - Compound weight needs to be monitored regularly (typically by subtracting the average weight of the ends with the dry sealing compound applied, from their weight prior to the application of the compound) using special software such as Symphony.

-- The uniformity of the compound needs to be monitored, using systems such as QVIS, to ensure that no holes or gaps exist on the ends that had compound applied to them.
+- The uniformity of the compound needs to be monitored, to ensure that no holes or gaps exist on the ends that had compound applied to them.